ZhanZiyuan/zhanziyuan.github.io/docs/rick_and_morty.md

 **Morty**: What?

-**Rick**: I swear to God, if we're still climbing out of this f*cking hole two seasons from now...
+**Rick**: I swear to God, if we're still climbing out of this fucking hole two seasons from now...

 **Morty**: Maybe that was it.